MarneeDear/tealsk12/PYTHON/functions/Intro.md

 Here I have defined a function called `my_function`.
 It returns `something`.
 You can return any kind of value or type from a function:

-Functions can create new values and then them.
+Functions can create new values and then return them back.
 We do this with the `return` keyword.

 ```python
 def my_function():